VismaConsulting/react-kurs/README.md

 React.renderComponent( <PostBox />, document.getElementById('content'));
 ```

+### Hello, World!

+We now have a functioning website, although not the prettiest one in the world.

 ![Behold, the Internet](https://dl.dropboxusercontent.com/u/488107/react/helloworld.png)

 ## API

 The API you can work against is located at http://course.abbsnabb.com/.
 You will have to choose a name for your group, which you will use in the url to get unique data.
-An example of a group name is 'horny-panda'.
+An example for a group name is 'horny-panda'.

 |Metode| URL                                                    | What does it do?                          | Content-Type     |